hanxue2130/StudentRegistration/README.md

 # Instruction:
 Open it by using localhost:8888/
-Create MySQL database as studentmvc on port 3306
+Create MySQL database with the schema as studentmvc on port 3306